rileyeaton-ubc/SkySage/README.md

 # SkySage

-This application was built by myself (Riley Eaton), Kai Gehry, Max Oberhellman, and Mridul Nohria as our final project for COSC310: Software Engineering, at UBC.
+This application was built by myself (Riley Eaton), Kai Gehry, Max Oberhellman, and Mridul Nohria as our final project for **COSC310: Software Engineering, at UBC**.

 ## Quickstart